 Use customized tracking view.
 In addition to feeding actual start and actual finish dates I believe that the three important variances viz; duration, start and finish variances are equally important in monitoring and controlling the project.
 These numbers provide a multitude of information which has a deep impact on the project success.
 I firmly believe that in order to take complete control of the project it is not only important that the scheduled activities finish on time but also that the planned activities start as per the scheduled dates.

 Made the tracking view visually appealing by inserting graphical indicators in the three variances column.
-In order to simplify things made use of simple formulae available in Microsoft Project itself.
+In order to simplify things made use of simple formula available in Microsoft Project itself.
 There are innumerable sites on the internet that offer several ways by which graphical indicators can be assigned to columns.
-However here again I used basic formulae available in the software and tried not to complicate matters further.
+However here again I used basic formula available in the software and tried not to complicate matters further.
 Graphic Indicators also helped a great deal in reporting the project health to the top management as it gave a clear picture of the present status of the project.
 The project team had to be made aware of the discipline required in updating the project plan.

 Did not forget to baseline the plan.
 No one can list all activities of a construction project and more often than not new activities get added in the project schedule.
 Creating a baseline helps in tracking the project it also helps in predicting the accuracy of the planning activities and can help in highlighting those activities which were not part of the original project scope.
 Moreover tracking the project through variances works only when the plan has a baseline.